MetaMask/keyring-api/README.md

   Keyring API.
 Snaps can implement this interface to seamlessly interact with MetaMask and leverage its functionality.

-- **DApp Client**: The module includes a client that enables dApps to communicate with the Keyring snap.
-This client allows dApps to send requests to the snap, such as retrieving account information or submitting requests.
+- **Dapp Client**: The module includes a client that enables dapps to communicate with the Keyring snap.
+This client allows dapps to send requests to the snap, such as retrieving account information or submitting requests.

 - **MetaMask Client**: The module provides a client specifically designed for